AndrewPrifer/framer-motion-theatre/README.md

   return (
     <motion.div
-      // useSheetObject also returns a function to enable editing tools for this element. ref={div.$studio.createGizmo()}
+      // Use $studio.createGizmo to enable editing tools for this element.
+See full API below. ref={div.$studio.createGizmo()}
       onClick={() => {
         controls.position = 0;